Park

 These last endured until the present in the shelters that granitic substrate sometimes forms, unlike what happens with schist.
 Although there is no cave art in the Côa Valley, since these geological episodes do not form on terrains with the rock characteristics indicated above, the existence of these granite shelters allowed the survival of painted motifs, some from Paleolithic times.
 Thus, it is correct to say that in the Côa there are, in greater quantities, rock engravings, and, in smaller numbers, rock paintings.

-Boat Visit
+Boat Visit to Fariseu

 Kayak Visit